ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     - JAR file name: When you compile modular AQL, the location references of UDF JAR files must be relative to the root of the module in which the reference is made.
     - Class name: Fully qualified class name that contains the UDF implementation
     - Method name: The method must be a public method of the class.
 The method signature must match the parameter types that are specified in the `create function` statement.
 Automatic type conversion is not done by the runtime component.
-    When the language is PMML, the external\_name clause will specify a string which will be the location of the PMML file relative to the module’s root directory.
-The current implementation supports models expressed using the PMML standard version 4.1 and evaluates them using the version 1.0.22 org.jpmml library .
+    When the language is PMML, the external\_name clause specifies a string that is the location of the PMML file relative to the module’s root directory.
+The current implementation supports models that are expressed by using the PMML standard version 4.1 and evaluates them using the version 1.0.22 org.jpmml library.

 - `language`